ono-midori/ono-midori.github.io/techs/libevent.md

 ### Inspecting data without copying it

-Sometimes, you want to read data in an evbuffer without copying it out (as evbuffer_copyout() does), and without rearranging the evbuffer’s internal memory (as evbuffer_pullup() does).
+Sometimes, you want to read data in an evbuffer without copying it out (as evbuffer_copyout() does), and without rearranging the evbuffer's internal memory (as evbuffer_pullup() does).
 Sometimes you might want to see data in the middle of an evbuffer.

 You can do this with: